ShahrozeMalik/DevOps-Assesment/README.md

 # DevOps Assesment

-It is sample node app which consists of some deployment files.
-Following are the tools whose deployment files are available.
+It is sample node app which also contains it's deployment files.
+Configurations for the following tools are available.

   - Docker.
   - Kubernetes.